Holistic Ways To Beat A Hangover

 When I do have a celebration coming up there are steps I put in place to prevent feeling lousy the following day.
 It’s so important to have fun, but also try to be conscious of your health.
 Alcohol put a lot of stress onto our bodies, this is why I believe moderation is essential and preparation and self-love during this time can go a long way.

 - Hydrate!
 If you know you have a big night ahead of you make sure you drink plenty of water during the day to help prevent dehydration.

 - Consume a big lunch/dinner full of protein, healthy fats and high-fiber foods.
-Dietary protein helps balance blood sugar and protects your immune system and without sufficient protein your liver can’t detoxify.
+Dietary protein helps balance blood sugar and protects your immune system and without sufficient protein, your liver can’t detoxify.
 High fiber foods break down alcohol and absorb it.
 Fats delay the body’s absorption of alcohol.

 - Take a B-complex vitamin, and vitamin C. B vitamins help to detoxify the liver, and vitamin C will help combat the stress on your cells.

-- Stay away from processed and refined foods, these add additional stress onto the body which it then has to try detoxify alongside alcohol.
+- Stay away from processed and refined foods, these add additional stress onto the body which it then has to try to detoxify alongside alcohol.

 When you’re out:

 - Try and stick to one kind of alcohol only.
-And try to avoid sugary fruit punches, cocktails and sodas.
+And try to avoid sugary fruit punches, cocktails, and sodas.

 - Try to avoid fatty and greasy foods.
-Instead if you are at a bar or out for dinner try to follow the lunch/dinner recommendation stated above.
+Instead, if you are at a bar or out for dinner try to follow the lunch/dinner recommendation stated above.

 - Alternate your drinks with water, or at least try to sip on water throughout the night, as alcohol dehydrates the body.
 It will relieve the hangover and help your liver to flush alcohol.